bhugoVilela/advent-of-code-2025/src/Day01.md

 # Day 1

 ## Part 1

-For today's problem we have a list of left/right rotations to open a lock and need to count the number of times the dial rests at 0 after each rotation
+Today's puzzle involves a combination lock with a rotating dial.
+We're given a series of left (L) and right (R) rotations, and we need to count how many times the dial lands exactly on position 0 after completing each rotation.

+The dial has 100 positions (0-99) and starts at position 50.

 ```haskell